 This group is great for new moms (and dads, of course) who have questions, concerns, and are looking to purchase a new car seat.
 This group aims to empower and educate their members, but a big goal is to help reduce child injury and death in the event of an accident.

-Breastfeeding is a lot more complicated.
+Breastfeeding is a lot more complicated than it looks.
 There are latching issues, mastitis (OUCH), nipple confusion and more.
 Milky Mamas is there to help.

 Being a mom is rough.
 And kids do say the darnedest things.
 So of course, you need a place to vent, laugh and bond.
 Mom Squad is a great place to ask for advice and question things, but keep in mind, the admins keep the page judgment-free and non-political.